Home / Resources / Root Cause Analysis Series- Step 2 (Option B): Cause and Effect Diagram (Fishbone Diagram)

 What is this?

-There are several methods and associated tools for the process of root cause analysis, each with a unique set of benefits, drawbacks, and situations where its use is more appropriate.
+In this handout you’ll learn that there are several methods and associated tools for the process of root cause analysis, each with a unique set of benefits, drawbacks, and situations where its use is more appropriate.
 Also known as a fishbone diagram, “the cause and effect diagram was designed to sort the potential causes of a problem while organizing the causal relationships.1Teams can use this tool to further investigate root causes related to the identified problem.

 The steps in this toolkit are: